 What would it take for more Formula 1 clients to start working with independent consultants like yourself?
 What are the pros of such business relationships?

 Word of mouth and referral was/is key for me and that’s why Formula 1 has been good to me as it’s a large network of people you get to know inside and around the paddock.
-Its about providing agile, frank, and honest, lean, committed support – often companies don’t want to employ a large agency team or a full-time internal marketeer for strategy or specific problem solving.
+It’s about providing agile, frank, and honest, lean, committed support – often companies don’t want to employ a large agency team or a full-time internal marketeer for strategy or specific problem-solving.
 Because I’m not always inside the paddock, it’s good to have one foot outside to bring new thinking in.
 Many people become a bit institutionalised/stuck in their ways in the Formula 1 echo chamber.
 The same activation ideas, same recommendations. etc. I offer independent challenger thinking.
 I have no hidden agenda or company politics.
 There is also no procrastinating, I get projects done.
-Having worked for team, agency, rights holder, investors, and drivers, I can come from multiple angles.
+Having worked for a team, agency, rights holder, investors, and drivers, I can come from multiple angles.
 If I had a pound for every time I had a creative agency come up with the same idea that wasn’t feasible or had been done already in Formula 1, I’d be retired by now.